adefossez/julius/README.md

 # Fast convolutions with FFT, useful for large kernels
 conv = julius.FFTConv1d(4, 10, 512)
-# For FFTConv1d, input signal must be [B, C, T] as for normal Conv1d.
 convolved = conv(signal)

 # Decomposition over frequency bands in the Waveform domain